Old Firm: Scottish Cup

-Although the initial Scottish Cup was played in 1874, 15 years before Celtic were formed, they have still won the competition more than any other club – 40 times, plus 18 runners-up – with Rangers on 34 (also 18 runners-up).
+Although the initial Scottish Cup was played in 1874, 15 years before Celtic were formed, they have still won the competition more than any other club – 42 times, plus 19 runners-up – with Rangers on 34 (19 runners-up).
+Next in the winners list (other than Queen's Park whose wins were confined to the 19th century) are Aberdeen and Hearts with eight wins spread across 120 years.
+There have been 15 Old Firm finals, although never two in consecutive years, while there have been just 40 finals involving neither Rangers or Celtic, 17 of which were in the 19th century.
+After the 1928 final, there was no Old Firm meeting again for 28 editions until 1963, although an additional seven years had elapsed due to World War II when the cup was not contested.

-There have been 14 Old Firm finals, while there have been just 39 finals involving neither Rangers or Celtic, 17 of which were in the 1800s.
+The longest run of Old Firm wins is 11, between 1971 and 1981, while the longest sequence of other winners since Celtic's formation is 5, between 1955 and 1959.

-The longest run of Old Firm wins is 11 between 1971 and 1981.
+Rangers' sudden removal from the upper echelons of the Scottish game in 2012 led to a more diverse list of finalists in both cups; the expected Celtic monopoly of all competitions did not occur in the knockout formats and there were several maiden trophy wins for clubs such as St Johnstone, Inverness CT and Ross County.
+However, after Hibernian broke a 114-year 'curse' in 2016, Celtic won the next four editions in succession, the longest winning sequence in the competition's long history.

-As of end of the 2021–22 season.
+As of end of the 2024–25 edition.
 Runners-up in parentheses.